Settings

 Before configuring the Opencast API tool, a user must be created in Opencast with the following roles:

-Once the user is created, it must be added to the group Opencast Project External Applications
+Once the user is created, it must be added to the group Opencast Project External Applications (role ROLE_GROUP_MH_DEFAULT_ORG_EXTERNAL_APPLICATIONS) or assigned the necessary API roles by other means.

 NOTE: The roles listed above are the minimum required; additional roles may be necessary, for example:

-: Required for using the Opencast Filter plugin with LTI authentication in a multi-node Opencast instance.ROLE_STUDIO
+ROLE_UI_EVENTS_EMBEDDING_CODE_VIEW: Required for using the Opencast Filter plugin with LTI authentication in a multi-node Opencast instance.ROLE_STUDIO: Required for access to Opencast Studio.

 Instance Configurations